Kosmos-3 rocket series

 To accommodate a large radar antenna onboard the satellite, a standard payload fairing of the Kosmos-3M launch vehicle was modified for the mission.
 The modified fairing was tested in flight in the January 2005 launch of the Kosmos-3M booster.

-Russia launches satellite for German military
+Russia launches a satellite for the German military

 Published: 2007 July 3